restraint-harness/restraint/docs/commands.rst

 Legacy RHTS Commands
 --------------------

-If you have the restraint-rhts subpackage installed these commands are provided in order to support legacy tests written for RHTS
+If you have the restraint-rhts subpackage installed these commands are provided in order to support legacy tests written for RHTS.

 rhts-reboot
 ~~~~~~~~~~~

-Use rstrnt-reboot instead
+Use rstrnt-reboot instead.

 rhts-backup
 ~~~~~~~~~~~

-Use rstrnt-backup instead
+Use rstrnt-backup instead.

 rhts-restore
 ~~~~~~~~~~~~

-Use rstrnt-restore instead
+Use rstrnt-restore instead.

 rhts-environment.sh
 ~~~~~~~~~~~~~~~~~~~

-deprecated
+Deprecated

 rhts-lint
 ~~~~~~~~~

-deprecated - only provided so that testinfo.desc can be generated
+Deprecated - only provided so that testinfo.desc can be generated.

 rhts-run-simple-test
 ~~~~~~~~~~~~~~~~~~~~

-deprecated
+Deprecated